Zilliqa/dev-portal-old/docs/api-websocket.md

 ## Exception handling

-Usually an **error message** will be sent to the client if the query failed, it may looks like
+An **error message** will usually be sent to the client if a query fails:

 ```json
 {